nova-rey/prompt-valet/docs/Config_Spec.md

 - Scan the config file currently used by the scripts.
 - Reproduce its structure accurately.
 - Do not invent keys not present in the repo.
-- This file must reflect the state prior to P1·C2.
+- This file must reflect the state after P1·C2.

 ## Current Configuration Source
-- Path: `configs/codex-runner.yaml`
+- Path: `configs/prompt-valet.yaml`
+- Runtime path: `/srv/prompt-valet/config/prompt-valet.yaml`
 - Format: YAML with comments that describe the behavior enforced by the watcher and tree-builder.

 ## Top-Level Sections